Skip to main content

 }

-heygen video-agent create "Product demo walkthrough" \
+heygen video-agent create --request-schema

-4. Check the Status
+4. Check Status

-Poll for the result using the video ID returned from step 3:
+Poll for the result using the video_id returned from step 3:

 heygen video get vid_xyz789